 Our headquarters is located in Waltham, Massachusetts, and consists of approximately 43,000 square feet of manufacturing, storage and office space.
-Our lease is for a term that will expire on March 31, 2024.
-Currently, our monthly base rent is \$43,609.
+Although our Waltham lease expires March 31, 2024, we have identified an alternate space and are currently negotiating the lease terms.
+Currently, our monthly base rent is \$44,254.
 We believe that our facilities are appropriate and adequate for our current needs.

 Our eleven leased service centers can be broken into two different sizes.
 The larger leased spaces have office space to accommodate administrative, sales and engineering personnel, and warehouse space to stock parts in support of our service contracts.
-As of December 31, 2021, the service centers that fit this larger category are based in Piscataway, New Jersey and Valley Stream and Buchanan, New York to service the Metro New York City and the Mid-Atlantic region.
+As of December 31, 2022, the service centers that fit this larger category are based in Piscataway, New Jersey and Valley Stream and Buchanan, New York to service the Metro New York City and the Mid-Atlantic region.
 The San Francisco Bay area and Northern California is served by such a center in Hayward, California.
 A portion of the corporate headquarters in Waltham, Massachusetts is used in this manner to service Boston and New England.
 The smaller service centers are parts depots or warehouses for the stocking of parts in support of our service contracts.
-These centers are located in Los Angeles, California; Sterling Heights, Michigan; Newark, New York, East Windsor, Connecticut; Toronto, Ontario and Wellesley Chapel, Florida.
+These centers are located in Los Angeles, California, Sterling Heights, Michigan; Newark, New York, East Windsor, Connecticut; Toronto, Ontario and Wellesley Chapel, Florida.